t-d-k/LibreCrypt/docs/pkcs11_support.md

 #### Secure authentication path
 </A>

-If your token hardware features a secure authentication path (e.g. a smartcard reader with PIN entry keypad), you can take advantage of it by selecting the "Use secure authentication path" checkbox when DoxBox prompts for the token's PIN.
+If your token hardware features a secure authentication path (e.g. a smartcard reader with PIN entry keypad), you can take advantage of it by selecting the "Use secure authentication path" checkbox when LibreCrypt prompts for the token's PIN.